seriybeliy11/Grants-Bounty-Tracker/docs/admin_guide.md

 2. The project will be completely stopped, and containers will be removed.

-This concludes the administrator's guide for the "Grant's & Bounties Tracker" project.
+This concludes the administrator's guide for the "Grants & Bounties Tracker" project.
 You can start using the application by visiting `http://localhost:5173`.
 If you have any questions or issues, refer to the documentation in the `docs` folder or contact the project developers.